theolundqvist/Parse-SDK-TS/README.md

 )
 const author: User = new User(await getAuthor(book))
 ```
 Note that it is NOT supported to return custom DbModel classes.
-Therefore we have to wrap the result our selves.
+Therefore we have to wrap the result ourselves.

 ## Server side rendering